MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

 **Notes**

-- The `Type` value needs to a unique name to identify your fields type.
+- The `Type` value needs a unique name to identify your field type.
 For example, `basic-input`, `fulma-input`, `my-lib-special-dropdown`, etc.
 - The `Config` properties refer to the exposed config you wrote earlier.

 ---------------